 We have not adopted term limits or other formal mechanisms for board renewal.
 We believe our board has the appropriate level of continuity and renewal without imposing formal mechanisms, particularly term limits or director retirement requirements.
 In this respect, through the N&G Committee and the annual board assessment process, the Board is able to consider the contribution of current Board members and the skills and experience necessary for an effective and efficient Board and recommend changes to best meet those needs.
-By way of illustration, since 2012, we have had seven Board members step down from the Board and have had six new members join as at the date of this Circular.
-On average, our director nominees have a tenure of approximately seven (7) years on our Board and are 64 years of age.
+By way of illustration, since 2013, we have had six Board members step down from the Board and have had five new members join as at the date of this Circular.
+On average, our current directors who are standing for re-election at this Meeting have a tenure of approximately 6.5 years on our Board and are 64 years of age.